virelay/corelay/README.md

 # Compose Relevance Analysis (CoRelAy)

 CoRelAy is a tool to compose small-scale (single-machine) analysis pipelines.
-Pipelines are designed with a number of steps (Slots) with default operations (Processors).
+Pipelines are designed with a number of steps (Task) with default operations (Processor).
 Any step of the pipeline may then be indiviually changed by assigning a new operator (Processor).
+Processors have Params which define their operation.
+A quick practical explanation of Pipelines, Tasks, Processors and Params is shown in `example/corelay_basics.py`.

 CoRelAy was created to to quickly implement pipelines to generate analysis data which can then be visualized using ViRelAy.